-There’s enough space between the 4 rooms (2 are located at the main building) to afford an atmosphere of privacy.
+There’s enough space between the 4 rooms (2 located at the main building) to have a sense of privacy.
 The outdoor kitchen/dining area next to the pool is handy for simple meals.
 We had fun putting together a picnic and eating right next to our room.

 And coffee and dessert afterwards, plus the obligatory Maddie-on-vacation photo.
 So yeah, the pool was the main attraction being that we’ve never stayed at a place like this.